- Explore:

 February 2025

-Board initiates development of Draft Addendum XXXII in response to economic impact concerns of the gauge increase and trade concerns with Canada.
+Board initiated development of Draft Addendum XXXII in response to economic impact concerns of the Addendum XXVII gauge increase and trade concerns with Canada.

 February 2025